SandyGCabanes/customer_churn_exploratory_data_analysis_ydata_profiling_python/README.md

 # ydata_profiling_customer_churn

 Personal project to use ydata_profiling package.
 I got insights the same insights from the same dataset with less time and effort.
-This will free up time for deeper analysis in the future.
-Data are from customer churn data shared by Data With Mo in youtube.
-I got time savings vs. creating charts and histograms using other libraries.
-The Data With Mo yt channel used Tableau to gain his key insight of bad ratings leading to lost customers.
-This code produced the same insight in just a few minutes, with an interactive html output.
+Key Insight from this EDA:  Customer "Exited" had highest correlation with "Complain" Key Insight from yt channel: Same

+Benefit:  This frees up time for the company and for analysts, and time savings can be allocated to deeper analysis in the future.
+Advantage vs. yt method:  Creating EDA histograms and correlations from libraries, one by one, will involve more time and effort.  yt channel used Tableau, which requires subscription.

+Data source:  Data are from customer churn data shared by Data With Mo in youtube.

 Check out the output.html file or the print-out pdf file here in this repository.